nickrochlin/test-jumpstart-landing/getting-started/03_Suggested-Workflow.md

 ## 5 Make your edits

-Make you edits in your new branch, `git add` and `git commit -m` these when you\'re done.
+Make your edits in your new branch, `git add` and `git commit -m` these when you\'re done.

 ```
 $ git switch yourNewBranchNameHere # in case you're not already there